bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 In order to build the documentation, you must set the :ref:`environment variable <userguide_settings>` ``GOOGLE_API_KEY``.
-The documentation includes some plots with maps and a valid Google API key is required to build those plots correctly.
+The documentation includes some plots with maps, and a valid Google API key is required to build those plots correctly.
 You have two options:

 * Follow the instructions on the `Google developers website`_ to generate a new